MicrosoftDocs/PowerShell-Docs/wmf/5.1/features-scenarios-cache/oneget-improvement.md

 **Scenario**: For the enterprise scenario, people are working under an environment where there is no internet access but Intranet only.
 OneGet did not support this case in WMF 5.0.

 **Solution**:
-- You can download the NuGet provider using another machine with Internet connection with the command Install-PackageProvider NuGet.
+- You can download the NuGet provider on another machine with Internet connection by using the command "Install-PackageProvider -Name NuGet".

-- Find the NuGet provider under either  $env:ProgramFiles\PackageManagement\ProviderAssemblies\nuget  or  $env:LOCALAPPDATA\PackageManagement\ProviderAssemblies\nuget.
+- Find the NuGet provider you just installed under either  $env:ProgramFiles\PackageManagement\ProviderAssemblies\nuget  or  $env:LOCALAPPDATA\PackageManagement\ProviderAssemblies\nuget.

 - Copy the binaries over to a folder or network share location that your machine (the one without Internet) have access too and install NuGet provider with "Install-PackageProvider NuGet -Source <Path to folder>".